 Raw, intoxicating, and sometimes too much to stomach, City of God is a coming-of-age film where growing up is not guaranteed.

-On the surface, this film is about the poverty-stricken and drug run streets of a Brazilian favela, though, on a much more complex level, it is all about choice.
+On the surface, City of God is about the poverty-stricken and drug run streets of a Brazilian favela, though, on a much more complex level, it is all about choice.
 Recounted in three chapters and narrated by our main protagonist, Rocket, the plot follows the lives of multiple young men and their decisions that, more often than not, result in matters of life and death.

 City of God is loosely based on the novel of the same name by Paulo Lins, which uses first-hand research and interviews to explore the author’s own experiences growing up in Cidade de Deus.
 From a young age, Rocket watches his older brother and other boys around him resort to gang violence and robbery, but all he wants to do is take photos.
 By the 70’s power-hungry leader Lil Ze has overrun the city with gang rivalry, and Rocket must decide which path to take; one of loyalty or one of survival.